MicrosoftDocs/visualstudio-docs/docs/debugger/just-my-code.md

 |**LibraryCode**|Non-user code from libraries that you use regularly and your app relies on to function correctly (for example WinJS or jQuery).|
 |**UnrelatedCode**|Non-user code in your app that you don't own and your app doesn't rely on to function correctly.
 For example, an advertising SDK that displays ads could be UnrelatedCode.
 In UWP projects, any code that is loaded into your app from an HTTP or HTTPS URI is also considered UnrelatedCode.|

-The JavaScript debugger classifies these types of code by default:
+The JavaScript debugger classifies code as user or non-user in this order:

+1. The default classifications.
    -   Script executed by passing a string to the host-provided `eval` function is **MyCode**.
    -   Script executed by passing a string to the `Function` constructor is **LibraryCode**.
    -   Script in a framework reference, such as WinJS or the Azure SDK, is **LibraryCode**.
    -   Script executed by passing a string to the `setTimeout`, `setImmediate`, or `setInterval` functions is **UnrelatedCode**.

-The *%VSInstallDirectory%\JavaScript\JustMyCode\mycode.default.wwa.json* file specifies other user and non-user code for all Visual Studio JavaScript projects.

-You can modify the default classifications, and classify specific files and URLs, by adding a *.json* file named *mycode.json* to the root folder of a JavaScript project.
-See [Customize JavaScript Just My Code](#BKMK_JS_Customize_Just_My_Code).

-The JavaScript debugger classifies code as user or non-user in this order:

-1. The default classifications.
-2. The classifications in the *%VSInstallDirectory%\JavaScript\JustMyCode\mycode.default.wwa.json* file.
+2. Classifications specified for all Visual Studio JavaScript projects in the *%VSInstallDirectory%\JavaScript\JustMyCode\mycode.default.wwa.json* file.
-3. The classifications in the *mycode.json* file of the current project.
+3. Classifications in the *mycode.json* file of the current project.

 Each classification step overrides the previous steps.

 All other code is classified as **MyCode**.

+You can modify the default classifications, and classify specific files and URLs as user or non-user code, by adding a *.json* file named *mycode.json* to the root folder of a JavaScript project.
+See [Customize JavaScript Just My Code](#BKMK_JS_Customize_Just_My_Code).

 <a name="BKMK_JS_Stepping_behavior"></a>
-During debugging:
+During JavaScript debugging:

 - If a function is non-user code, **Debug** > **Step Into** (or **F11**) behaves the same as **Debug** > **Step Over** (or **F10**).
 - If a step begins in non-user (**LibraryCode** or **UnrelatedCode**) code, stepping temporarily behaves as if Just My Code isn't enabled.
 When you step back to user code, Just My Code stepping is re-enabled.
 - When a user code step results in leaving the current execution context, the debugger stops at the next executed user code line.
 For example, if a callback executes in **LibraryCode** code, the debugger continues until the next line of user code executes.
 - **Step Out** (or **Shift**+**F11**) stops on the next line of user code.

-If there's no more user code, debugging continues to the end, unless it hits another breakpoint or an error.
+If there's no more user code, debugging continues until it ends, hits another breakpoint, or throws an error.

-Breakpoints set in code are always hit, however the code is classified.
+Breakpoints set in code are always hit, but the code is classified.

 - If the `debugger` keyword occurs in **LibraryCode**, the debugger always breaks.
 - If the `debugger` keyword occurs in **UnrelatedCode**, the debugger doesn't stop.